cheesecakeassassin/santas-email-regex-tutorial/Develop/gist-template.md

 ### Greedy and Lazy Match

+The greedy characters in this email regex are the ```+``` signs.
+Their function is to disregard duplicates, and match them no matter how many times they appear.
+This particular component of regex comes in handy when dealing with emails where many characters are bound to repeat.

 ## Author

 My name is Sebastian Santa, I am an aspiring future software developer, follow my journey at https://github.com/cheesecakeassassin